harrisonde/chalkbox/readme.md

  - Packages
  - User Guide
    - Getting Started
+     - Register or Signin
    - User Interface
+     - Projects
+     - New Project
+     - Manage a Project

 ##Description of Chalkbox
 Chalkbox makes tracking time really simple.
 Manage your projects like a web artisan - not an accountant.